NVIDIA/DALI/docs/advanced_topics_checkpointing.rst

 .. warning::
     Make sure that the pipeline that you're restoring is the same as the original one, i.e. contains the same operators with the same arguments.
-    Restoring from a checkpoint created with a different pipeline will result in undefined behaviour.
+    Restoring from a checkpoint created with a different pipeline will result in undefined behavior.

 External source checkpointing
 -----------------------------